Collisional Cooling of Ultracold Molecules: Introduction

+Since the original work on Bose-Einstein condensation, the field of quantum degenerate gases has grown tremendously.
+Ultracold gases of bosonic and fermionic atoms allow the quantum emulation of important systems from condensed matter and nuclear physics, as well as the study of novel many-body states with no analog in other fields of physics.
+The potential for such systems in precision measurement and quantum computing is beginning to be realized.

+Ultracold molecules in the micro- and nanoKelvin regimes promise to bring powerful new capabilities to quantum emulation, quantum computing, and precision measurement.
+In recent years, assembling molecules from ultracold atoms and the direct laser-cooling of molecules have both expanded to new molecules and new regimes.
+Molecule assembly takes advantage of the powerful collisional cooling techniques of evaporative and sympathetic cooling of atoms but cannot fully capitalize on these due to inefficiencies in the molecule production process.

+Recent years have seen tremendous progress in the direct laser cooling of molecules.
+While atomic systems have demonstrated laser-cooling to quantum degeneracy, these schemes still require favorable ratios of elastic to inelastic collisions.
+Whether directly laser cooled or assembled from ultracold atoms, further cooling of molecules demands these favorable collision properties.

+As such, achieving collisional cooling of ultracold molecules is a long-standing goal of the field.
+Several collisional techniques can cool molecules to temperatures below $1\;{\rm K}$ including helium buffer gas cooling\cite{BufferGasCaH}, supersonic expansion\cite{Supersonic_CO}, and controlled collisions in crossed molecular beams\cite{Ar-NO_Collisions}.
+However, none of these techniques have been demonstrated to work below $100\;{\rm mK}$.
+Cooling to quantum degeneracy requires a technique that works in the micro- and nanoKelvin regimes.

+The desire to reach lower temperatures has motivated many searches for good collisional properties---defined as a ratio of elastic to inelastic collisions much greater than 1---in a variety of systems.
+Many promising systems have failed to see evidence for elastic collisions.
+Some evidence for elastic collisions has been seen in the OH and ${\rm O}_2$ systems at temperatures below $1\;{\rm K}$ but neither has seen definitive evidence for collisional cooling.
+Chemically stable molecular species assembled from ultracold atom have thus far shown anomalously high inelastic loss rates that preclude collisional cooling.

-In this study we observe sympathetic cooling of rovibrational ground-state triplet $^{23}{\rm Na}^6{\rm Li}$ molecules by $^{23}{\rm Na}$ atoms, both of which are prepared in their upper stretched hyperfine spin states (that is, states with both nuclear and electronic spins aligned along the direction of the magnetic bias field).
-Although sympathetic cooling of one atomic species by another has been observed in various ultracold atomic mixtures\cite{WiemanSympBECs}, triplet NaLi was considered unlikely to have sufficiently good collisional properties to support such cooling.
-NaLi has energetically allowed chemical reactions, even in the electronic ground state (that is, a singlet state), and the triplet state has an electronic excitation energy of $0.8\;{\rm eV}$ or $10,000\;{\rm K}$.
+In this paper we report clear evidence for sympathetic cooling of rovibrational ground-state triplet NaLi molecules by Na atoms.
+Sympathetic cooling of one atomic species by another has been observed in a variety of ultracold atomic mixtures but triplet NaLi is an unlikely place to find sufficiently good collisional properties.
+In addition to being a metastable electronic state, NaLi has energetically allowed chemical reactions, even in the electronic ground state.
+Furthermore, we perform our experiments in an excited hyperfine state of the rovibrational ground state.
+Nonetheless, we report clear thermalization and sympathetic cooling to $200\;{\rm nK}$.
+We observe increases of phase-space density as high as 25 times, opening the possibility of collisionally cooling to deep quantum degeneracy.